 When it comes to bell peppers, if your pup enjoys them, you can feel comfortable giving them to your pet because these veggies pack the same nutritional punch for dogs as they do for humans.
 Just keep in mind that bell peppers are best fed to your pet as a snack instead of a regular staple of their diet.
 To maintain your dog's health and nutrition, you shouldn't make bell peppers a daily part of their meal.

 Go to your local produce section and you'll find red, green, orange, yellow, and purple bell peppers on the shelves.
 So which is best for your pet?
 The good news is that you can pick just about any color for your dog to safely enjoy as a snack.

 However, if you can't decide which one to pick, red bell peppers are the best choice of the bunch.
 They contain the highest levels of vitamins and antioxidants among all of the colors you can choose.
-Don't worry as much about the subtle differences in taste - your dog will be happy no matter which type of bell pepper you serve.
+Don't worry as much about the subtle differences in taste - since your dog thinks grass tastes good, they'll be happy no matter which type of bell pepper you serve.

 Just be careful NOT to give your pet any hot peppers.
 Those are definitely not a good choice.
 Dogs feel heat far more intensely than we do, so any hot pepper that you might find somewhat spicy will be extremely hot to your dog's palate.
 That could lead to discomfort or even injury to your pet's mouth and tongue.